k2-fsa/icefall/egs/librispeech/ASR/conformer_ctc/README.md

   - `exp/pretrained.pt`

-      It contains pretrained model parameters, obtained by averaging checkpoints from `epoch-15.pt` to `epoch-34.pt`.
+      It contains pre-trained model parameters, obtained by averaging checkpoints from `epoch-15.pt` to `epoch-34.pt`.
       Note: We have removed optimizer `state_dict` to reduce file size.